koriym/deepldoc/README.md

 ### Notes

-It is important to specify the correct file path and language.
-If each is not specified correctly, an error will occur. deepldoc translates files with the relevant file extensions and copies files with non-relevant extensions as they are.
-This preserves the original directory structure. deepldoc and deepl will help you with your multilingual projects.
-Please check it thoroughly and give us feedback if you have any problems.
+- **deepldoc** translates files with the relevant file extensions and copies files with non-relevant extensions as they are.
+This preserves the original directory structure.

+- **deepldoc** preserves code blocks and inline code in your documents.
+Text wrapped in single (`) or triple backticks (```) will not be translated, ensuring accurate representation of your code samples.

 ## How to Download and Run Release Assets